Behaviour management and intervention processes in Accommodation

-For example, if you are on a final warning for fire tampering with a smoke detector and you are then found to have propped open your kitchen fire doors you will be issued with a notice to quit your accommodation.
+For example, if you are on a final warning for fire tampering with a smoke detector and you are then found to have propped open the kitchen fire door you will be issued with a notice to quit your accommodation.
 Notice to quit gives you 28 days to leave the accommodation but you are still liable for your rent until the original end of your contract.

 - Where it is not known who is responsible for misconduct within a flat/house, each resident within that flat/house will be liable for the full penalty unless the person(s) responsible comes forward.

-- Where damage is caused within a flat/house, and the person responsible is not identified, the cost of repair will be split equally between all residents within that flat/house unless the person(s) responsible comes forward.
+- Where damage is caused within a flat/house, the cost of repair will be split equally between all residents within that flat/house unless the person(s) responsible comes forward.

 - Towards the end of your contract, if an awareness course is not available you will be liable for the full penalty charge.

-- Depending on the nature of the breach in terms and conditions, spot checks may be made on your room or flat/house.
+- Depending on the nature of the breach in terms and conditions, spot checks may be conducted on your room or flat/house.

 - Where disciplinary action is taken and alcohol is involved, you may be required to attend an Alcohol Awareness Course.
 Failure to attend this course will result in a £100 penalty charge.

-- We reserve the right to confiscate any items that are causing a nuisance to others, eg laser pens or any items that contravene the terms and conditions.
+- We reserve the right to confiscate any items that are causing a nuisance to others, eg laser pens, strobe lighting or any items that contravene the terms and conditions.

 In instances where a notice to quit is served, referral may also be made to Student and Partnership Services for consideration in respect of University disciplinary procedures.

 In all cases of discipline, penalties will be balanced with information about getting help, advice and support.
 Independent advice, guidance and representation can be obtained from The Students’ Union at UWE Advice Centre.

 Advice and representation

 In all cases of disciplinary action we recommend you contact The Students’ Union at UWE for assistance and advice.
 Representatives from The Students’ Union at UWE are welcome at any meeting regarding a disciplinary matter and can be contacted via telephone on +44 (0)117 32 82676 or email email@example.com.